Chetwynd Spencer Academy – a knowledge-based curriculum for all.

-At Chetwynd Primary Academy, we are proud to have a knowledge-based curriculum which stimulates our children into asking searching questions, shapes their learning and enables them to develop into independent thinkers and learners.
+At Chetwynd Spencer Academy, we are proud to have a knowledge-based curriculum which stimulates our children into asking searching questions, shapes their learning and enables them to develop into independent thinkers and learners.
 Our curriculum is engaging, exciting and innovative, encompassing and

 celebrating all curriculum areas, helping to ensure that our children develop the knowledge and skills they need to excel, and become creative and curious citizens.

 Our curriculum has been designed to encompass knowledge and understanding of the world in which we live, and also the events that have shaped it in the past to make it what it is today.
 The topics have been designed to complement and build on one another with clear progression and links so that in subsequent year groups, they will be able to explore concepts deeper, applying their knowledge in different contexts.

 The books we select for our Mastery Reading programme complements and support this.
 For example, in Year 5, a newly developed topic linked to Black History, 'Freedom', provides essential background information and justification for the events in 'Holes' by Louis Sachar, one of the books read by Year 6.
 Through in-depth discussions, debates and questioning, children develop schema for core knowledge and values that are transferable.
 In Year 6, 'Wonder' is studied, with discussions centred on the mistreatment of someone because of how they look.
 This knowledge, and the empathy shared through the text, is 'tapped into' when they discuss prejudice, persecution and discrimination when learning about the Holocaust.
 Same concept: different context.

 Our community is at the heart of our teaching and learning and topics have been selected to embrace the wider community in which we live - celebrating our diverse family, links with Chetwynd Barracks and our local churches – as well as expanding children's knowledge of events and places they wouldn't ordinarily visit or know about.